About This Chapter

 11. How Technology & Regulations Affect the Sales Process

-Rapid changes in technology can help salespersons streamline their jobs and automate some routine functions.
+Rapid changes in technology can help salespersons streamline their jobs and automate routine functions.
 Social media, mobile devices, new applications, and effectively using ''Big Data'' can increase sales.
-Regulations for small businesses that increase employer costs will add pressure to the sales force to bring in even more revenue.
+Regulations for small businesses that increase employer costs may add pressure to the sales force to bring in more revenue.

 12. How to Analyze Selling Activities & Results